isc-projects/kea/doc/guide/dhcp4-srv.rst

    Whenever there is a conflict between the parameters specified in the configuration file and the database, the parameters from the database take precedence.
-We strongly recommend to avoid duplicating parameters in the file and the database but this recommendation is not enforced by the Kea servers.
-In particular, if the subnets' configuration is sourced from the database, we recommend that all subnets are specified in the database and no subnets are specified in the configuration file.
-It is possible to specify the subnets in both places, but that must be done with care.
-The subnets in the configuration file with overlapping ids and/or prefixes with the subnets from the database will be superseded by those from the database.
+We strongly recommend avoiding the duplication of parameters in the file and the database, but this recommendation is not enforced by the Kea servers.
+In particular, if the subnets' configuration is sourced from the database, we recommend that all subnets be specified in the database and that no subnets be specified in the configuration file.
+It is possible to specify the subnets in both places, but the subnets in the configuration file with overlapping ids and/or prefixes with the subnets from the database will be superseded by those from the database.

 Once the Kea server is configured, it starts periodically polling for the configuration changes in the database.
-The frequency of polling is controlled by the ``config-fetch-wait-time`` parameter.
-It is expressed in seconds and it is the period between the time when the server completed last polling (and possibly the local configuration update) and the time when it begins polling again.
+The frequency of polling is controlled by the ``config-fetch-wait-time`` parameter, expressed in seconds; it is the period between the time when the server completed last polling (and possibly the local configuration update) and the time when it will begin polling again.
 In the example above, this period is set to 20 seconds.
-This means that after adding a new configuration into the database (e.g. added new subnet), it will take up to 20 seconds (plus the time needed to fetch and apply the new configuration) before the server starts using this subnet.
+This means that after adding a new configuration into the database (e.g. adding new subnet), it will take up to 20 seconds (plus the time needed to fetch and apply the new configuration) before the server starts using this subnet.
 The lower the ``config-fetch-wait-time`` value, the shorter the time for the server to react to the incremental configuration updates in the database.
-On the other hand, polling the database too frequently may impact the DHCP server's performance because the server needs to make at least one query to the database to discover the pending configuration updates.The default value of the ``config-fetch-wait-time`` is 30 seconds.
+On the other hand, polling the database too frequently may impact the DHCP server's performance, because the server needs to make at least one query to the database to discover the pending configuration updates.
+The default value of the ``config-fetch-wait-time`` is 30 seconds.

 Finally, in the configuration example above, two hooks libraries are loaded.
-The former, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
+The first, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
 It must be always present when the server uses MySQL as the configuration repository.
 Failing to load this library will result in an error during the server configuration if the "mysql" database is selected with the ``config-control`` parameter.

-The latter hooks library, ``libdhcp_cb_cmds.so``, is optional.
+The second hooks library, ``libdhcp_cb_cmds.so``, is optional.
 It should be loaded when the Kea server instance is to be used for managing the configuration in the database.
-See the `??? <#cb-cmds-library>`__ for the details.
-Note that this hooks library is only available to the ISC customers with a support contract.
+See the :ref:`cb-cmds-library` section for details.
+Note that this hooks library is only available to ISC customers with a support contract.